-We successfully built our model now, and it is performing decently.
-Now let's see what some other medical science fields where ML can become a boon for us are.
+We have successfully built our model and it is performing well.
+Now let's examine some other medical fields where machine learning could be beneficial.

-ML applications in medical science can range from disease diagnosis to advanced image processing techniques that aid the previously only made by pathologists and microbiologists.
-Five major areas in the medical domain in which ML is contributing significantly are:
+There are many applications of machine learning in the medical field, ranging from disease diagnosis to advanced image processing techniques that aid in tasks previously only performed by pathologists and microbiologists.
+Here are five significant areas in the medical domain where machine learning is making a significant contribution:

-Early diagnosis of cancer has become a crucial step to saving a life.
-With this in mind, many top MNCs have invested a significant amount of time and money.
-Let's have a look at some of these MNCs' work.
+Early diagnosis of cancer is a crucial step in saving lives.
+With this in mind, many multinational companies (MNCs) have invested significant time and resources into this area.
+Let's examine some of the work being done by these MNCs.

-Google has taken initiatives to predict cancer's different forms using ML approaches.
-They have primarily focused on lung cancer, the predominant cause of death, even more than breast cancer.
-Their algorithm has outperformed radiologists in identifying cancerous cases from CT scan diagnosis images.
+Google has used machine learning approaches to predict different forms of cancer, with a particular focus on lung cancer, which is the leading cause of death, even more than breast cancer.
+Their algorithm has outperformed radiologists in identifying cancer cases from CT scan diagnostic images.

-The two have collaborated.
-IBM provides its cognitive computing research capabilities, all-inclusive of artificial intelligence, computer vision, and natural language processing, to enable cancerous tissue diagnosis to complement and enhance human expertise in the clinical domain.
-Mayo Clinic provides the facility for clinical trial data.
+IBM and Mayo Clinic have teamed up to use IBM's cognitive computing research capabilities, including artificial intelligence, computer vision, and natural language processing, to enhance the diagnosis of cancerous tissue and complement human expertise in the clinical field.

-The technology helps extract the information more quickly (and painlessly) than any doctor could, identifying patients who best match Mayo Clinic's clinical trial criteria.
-This involves genomic analysis, matching patients to appropriate clinical trials, and generating evidence to support formal standard-of-care treatment commendations.
-Watson Health is an example of such cognitive services offered by IBM.
+Mayo Clinic provides clinical trial data, while IBM's technology helps extract information more quickly and accurately than a doctor could, identifying patients who are best suited for Mayo Clinic's clinical trial criteria.
+This includes genomic analysis, matching patients to appropriate clinical trials, and generating evidence to support formal treatment recommendations as the standard of care.
+Watson Health, offered by IBM, is an example of these cognitive services.

 If you are planning to include this project in your resume, you may be asked the following questions in a machine learning interview: